sentry-demos/tracing/README.md

 + project structure that anyone can follow
 + flask in docker on macbook docker host
 + flask in docker container in Cloud Run
-- react in docker on macbook docker host
+- react in docker on macbook docker host.
+1. React app files...
+2. build it in Dockerfile.
+3. clean.sh to rm, for re-running?
 - react in docker on macbook docker host
 - react<>flask containers communicating on macbook or Cloud Run hosts
 - more microservices dockerized for tracing demo (getsentry/tracing-example)